tmalbrecht/cisco-cat9-config-generator/README.md

 Before installing the software, ensure you have the following prerequisites:

- * The script is tested in a windows environment but I expect it also to work in linux.
+ * The script is tested in a windows environment, but I expect it also to work in a linux environment.
  * Python Version: The code is developed in Python 3.12.1.
 Although it has not been tested on other versions, newer versions should generally be compatible.
  * Library Dependencies: Refer to the requirements.txt file for all necessary libraries.
 It is recommended to use a separate virtual environment (venv) for installation to avoid conflicts with existing packages.